aefarrell/aefarrell.github.io/_posts/2022-04-08-turbulent_jet_notes.md

 [^rajaratnam]: N. Rajaratnam, *Turbulent Jets*, Elsevier, Amsterdam (1974)

 At this point it is common to introduce a variable $ \xi = {r \over b_{1/2} }$ or $ \xi = {r \over z }$ where we are taking advantage of the fact that $ b_{1/2} \propto z $.
 This is a *scaled* radial distance, using the width at half-height as a characteristic length.
 It is important to keep track of which definition of &xi; is being used as they differ by a scaling factor.
 The reason for this change of variables is the observation that the *shape* of the velocity profile is the same at any downstream point, it is merely scaled down in height and wider as one travels downstream.
-Thas is:
-$$ { \bar{v}_z \over \bar{v}_{max} } = f \left( \xi \right) $$

-is the same for all downstream distances (in the region where the jet is fully developed).
+That is $ { \bar{v}_z \over \bar{v}_{max} } = f \left( \xi \right) $ is the same for all downstream distances (in the region where the jet is fully developed).

-Another important observation is that the centerline velocity, the max velocity in the jet, decays with the inverse of the downstream distance, i.e.
+Another important observation is that the center-line velocity, the max velocity in the jet, decays with the inverse of the downstream distance, i.e.

 $$ \bar{v}_{max} \propto z^{-1} $$